decred/dcrdex/README.md

    pre-defined hosts such as **dex.decred.org**, or enter the address of a known server that you would like to use.

-3. The DEX server will support paying the one time setup fee in one or more assets.
+3. The DEX server will offer a choice of assets with which to pay the one-time setup fee.
 (This is a nominal amount just to discourage abuse and maintain a good experience for all users.
 No further fees are collected on trades.)
-At this point you should select the asset you wish to use, and then configure the wallet.
+   Select the asset you wish to use, and then configure the wallet.
 After the wallet is configured, the form will give you the first deposit address for the wallet and the minimum amount you should deposit to be able to pay the fee.
 NOTE: This is your own local wallet, and you can send as much as you like to the wallet since *only* the amount required for the fee will be spent when registering in the next step.
 The remaining balance will be available for trading or may be withdrawn.

-4. Once the wallet is synchronized and has at least enough to pay the server's defined fee, you just click the button to submit the registration request.
+4. Once the wallet is synchronized and has at least enough to pay the server's defined fee, click the button to submit the registration request.

 5. You will then be taken to the **markets view**, where you must wait for confirmations on your registration fee transaction, at which time your client